No results for ""

 Expand Lua code sample

 In the Lua SDK, use makeContext to construct a context of any kind.
-This requires a unique context key.
+This requires a context key.
+The combination of key and kind must uniquely identify each context.
+For the key, you can use a primary key or a hash, as long as the same context always has the same key.
+We recommend using a hash if possible.
 The context attributes are defined as part of the context kind.

 Here's an example of a context: